 Part of being powerful is the ability to create harm, whether intentionally or unintentionally.
 Whether mothers are completely ignorant of the harm they have created or shy away from that knowledge, they are still responsible for it.
 Daughters must own the legitimacy of their pain.
 If they don't, no true healing can occur.
 They will continue to sabotage themselves and limit their ability to thrive and flourish in the world.

 Patriarchy has deprived women to such a degree that when they become mothers, they often turn to the love of their young daughters starving and ravenous for validation, approval and recognition.
 A hunger that a daughter could never possibly satisfy.
 Yet generation after generation of innocent daughters have been offering themselves up, willingly sacrificing themselves on the altar of their mother's suffering and starvation, with the hope that one day they will finally "be good enough" for her.
 There is a childlike hope that by "feeding the mother," the mother will eventually be able to feed the daughter.
 That meal never comes.
-You get the "meal" your soul has been longing for by engaging in the process of healing the mother wound and owning your life and your worth.
+You get the "meal" your soul has been longing for by engaging in the process of healing the Mother Wound and owning your life and your worth.

 We have to stop sacrificing ourselves for our mothers because ultimately, our sacrifice doesn't feed them.
 What will feed your mother is the transformation that is on the other side of her own pain and grief that she must reckon with on her own.
-Your mother's pain is her responsibility, not yours.

 When we refuse to acknowledge the ways our mothers may be to blame for our suffering, we continue through life feeling there is something wrong with us, that we are somehow bad or deficient.
 This is because it's easier to feel shame than it is to face the pain of realizing the truth of how we may have been abandoned or exploited by our mothers.
 Thus, shame is a protective buffer from the pain of the truth.